 Lawry’s Seasoning Salt (or other burger seasoning)

-Click here to print the shopping list and instructions for this freezer cooking plan: The Ultimate Aldi Freezer Cooking Plan
+Click here to get the printable shopping list and instructions for this freezer cooking plan: The Ultimate Aldi Freezer Cooking Plan

 - Start browning 4 lbs ground beef in large skillet.